mrazomej/phd/src/chapter_05/section_03_model.md

 unregulated *lacUV5* promoter as inferred from single-molecule mRNA FISH.
-The Python code [(`ch5_fig01.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS01.py) used to generate this figure can be found on the original paper [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap)](ch5_fig01){#fig:ch5_fig01 short-caption="lacUV5* mRNA per cell distribution"}
+The Python code [(`ch5_fig01.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS01.py) used to generate this figure can be found on the original paper's [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap)](ch5_fig01){#fig:ch5_fig01 short-caption="*lacUV5* mRNA per cell distribution"}

 Having these data in hand, we now turn to Bayesian parameter inference.
 Writing Bayes' theorem, we have